 We need to start looking at our sin in the same way.
 We need to start doing a 180-degree turn and go in the opposite direction.
-We need to make the decision to fight against our sin nature and all that it desires.
+We need to make the decision to fight against our sin nature and the desires of our flesh.

 We could spend a lot of time on the topic of repentance alone, and we will in the future.
-But the focus today is God’s forgiveness.
+But the focus of this article is God’s forgiveness.
 We just need to realize that repentance is critical.
-I read a quote on Facebook this week that really puts our deliberate sins into a strong perspective.
+I read a quote on Facebook this week that puts our deliberate sins into a strong perspective.

 “A mistake repeated more than once is a decision.”

-We really need to let that sink in for a minute.
+We need to let that sink in for a minute.

-I’m simply going to close with just a few verses about God’s love, compassion, grace, and forgiveness.
+I’m going to close with just a few verses about God’s love, compassion, grace, and forgiveness.